Profile

 Skills & Practice

-My practice sits at the intersection of computation and molecular biology.
-I design and optimize DNA sequences using machine learning, build software tools for synthetic biology workflows, and serve as an editor of the Synthetic Biology Open Language (SBOL), contributing to the data and visual frameworks the field uses to represent and communicate genetic designs.
-In the laboratory, my training spans DNA assembly automation, genetic circuit characterization, and microfluidic screening techniques.
+His practice sits at the intersection of computation and molecular biology.
+He designs and optimizes DNA sequences with machine learning, builds software tools for synthetic biology workflows, and serves as an editor of the Synthetic Biology Open Language (SBOL), the open standard the field uses to represent and exchange genetic designs.
+In the laboratory, his training spans DNA assembly automation, genetic circuit characterization, and microfluidic screening.

-I teach regularly.
-I have served as Co-Instructor for Engineering Genetic Circuits at the University of Colorado Boulder and the Pontifical Catholic University of Chile, and co-developed an online version of the course for Coursera.
-Seven undergraduate students have conducted research under my direct mentorship across two institutions.
+He teaches regularly, serving as Co-Instructor for Engineering Genetic Circuits at the University of Colorado Boulder and the Pontifical Catholic University of Chile, and co-developing an online version of the course for Coursera.
+Seven undergraduates have conducted research under his direct mentorship across two institutions.